 Fire Safety Guide for England and Wales

-The most appropriate guide for Hotels, Boarding Houses and like Premises is likely to be Guide 3 – Sleeping accommodation on the Department of Communities and Local Government’s website.
+The most appropriate guide for Hotels, Boarding Houses and like Premises is likely to be Guide 3 – Sleeping accommodation on the Department for Levelling Up, Housing & Communities’ website.
 This guide is for all employers, managers and owners of premises providing sleeping accommodation.
 It tells you about how you might comply with fire safety law, helps you to carry out a fire risk assessment and identify the general fire precautions you need to have in place.
 It applies to premises where the main use is for sleeping accommodation.
-The premises addressed in this guide include,
+The premises addressed in this guide include:

-- Guest houses and bed and breakfast accommodation;
+- Guest houses and bed & breakfast accommodation

 - Holiday chalets, holiday flat complexes, camping, caravan holiday parks (other than privately owned individual units);